damms005/laravel-multipay/README.md

 Send a `POST` request to `/payment/details/confirm` (`route('payment.show_transaction_details_for_user_confirmation')`).

-Check the [InitiatePaymentRequest](src/Http/Requests/InitiatePaymentRequest.php#L28) form request to know the values you are to post to this endpoint. (tip: you can also check [test-drive/pay.blade.php](views/test-drive/pay.blade.php)).
+Check the [InitiatePaymentRequest](src/Http/Requests/InitiatePaymentRequest.php#L28) form request class to know the values you are to post to this endpoint. (tip: you can also check [test-drive/pay.blade.php](views/test-drive/pay.blade.php)).

 This `POST` request will typically simply be made by submitting a form from your frontend.